- Our Department

-Liquor License Officer
+Liquor Licensing Officer

-The officer is responsible for the administration and enforcement of the alcohol beverage laws, rules, regulations, inspections and investigations of 66 licensed premises in the community.
+The officer is responsible for the administration and enforcement of the alcohol beverage laws, rules, regulations, inspections, and investigations of 66 licensed premises in the community.
 The officer is also responsible for issuing temporary licenses.

 Animal Control Officer

 The officer investigates complaints involving dogs and other animals.
 They patrol the town as necessary to enforce animal laws and town by-laws.